chihane/StarrySky/README.md

 ## Customization

-`StarMaker` is the ONE who dominates the `StarrySky` and creates all stars, decides how stars are like, how many they are and how they move.
+`StarMaker` is the ONE who dominates the `StarrySky` and creates all `Star`s, decides how stars are like, how many they are and how they move.

 These are things he can do: